cpuSonicatt/rulebook/out/games/briscolachiamata/rules.md

 ## Auction

 The player left of the dealer starts the bidding by naming any rank.
 Subsequent bids must be lower in rank.
 If a player bids '2', players may bid '2' with a point value between 60 and 120.
 This number represents the number of points a player thinks their team will win (which they will then need to achieve in order to win).
-When bidding with these numbers.
-These subsequent bids must be higher in value.
+These subsequent point bids must be higher in value.

 Players may also pass, and sit out the rest of the auction.